Ahmosys/leakcheck-raycast/README.md

 ### Available Commands

-- `Lookup Data Breach`: Search for data breaches by email or username
+- `Lookup Data Breach`: Command to search for data breaches by email or username
 - `Menu Bar Monitor`: Menu bar command to monitor your email for potential breaches